Composing Operations

 Data Flow Between Operations

-Use .then() to feed one operation's result into the next operation's template.
-The first operation runs, and its result becomes the input to the template:
+Use .then() to feed one operation's result into a continuation function that returns the next operation.
+The first operation runs, and its result becomes the input to the function:

 - Kotlin